Sergio Oregel

-Sergio Oregel (born May 16, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club Chicago Fire.
+Sergio Oregel Jr. (born May 16, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club Chicago Fire.

 Club career

 Youth

 Oregel joined the academy in 2018.
-In his final season with the Academy in 2021, Oregel helped the team win the inaugural MLS NEXT under-19 Championship on July 3.
+In his final season with the academy in 2021, Oregel helped the team win the inaugural MLS NEXT under-19 Championship on July 3.
 Oregel earned the MLS NEXT U-19 Golden Ball, which is awarded to the best player of the tournament in each age division.

 Chicago Fire

 On October 23, 2021, it was announced that Oregel had signed a homegrown player deal with the Chicago Fire senior team, on a deal that would begin in 2022.
 In 2022, Oregel spent the majority of the season with the club's MLS Next Pro side, where he made 17 appearances.

+International career

+Born in the United States, Oregel is of Mexican descent.
+He is a youth international for the United States, having played up to the United States U-20s.
+He also appeared in the 2023 Pan American Games, finishing 4th overall with the U.S..